Industry Analysis & Industry Trends

 Industry Report - Industry Key Buyers Chapter

 The Trade Show and Event Planning industry has a low level of concentration.
-IBISWorld estimates that the industry's largest players account for less than 30.0% of available market share.
+IBISWorld estimates that the industry's largest players account for roughly 35.0% of available market share.
 The industry's largest operators have the ability to negotiate deals with vendors and venues across Canada, and even around the world.
 However, the largest companies, which employ more than 500 people, account for just 0.4% of total industry enterprises.
 Major companies often provide industry services to large corporate clients on a contractual basis to guarantee sources of revenue for multiple years at a time.